-This will be undertaken in a variety of ways such as, but not limited to: (edit this list if necessary)
+This will be undertaken in a variety of ways such as, but not limited to:

-- · classroom observation with a focus on: SEND provision, resources and environment - scrutiny of all SEND support plans content, implementation and impact - quality assure the delivery of any interventions - ongoing assessment of progress and impact made by intervention groups - work sampling of pupils with SEND at least termly via book scrutinies - attendance at pupil progress meetings - CYP questionnaires/discussions: after interventions, about support/provision in class and homework - teacher/TA questionnaires/discussions - effective deployment, preparedness and practice of TAs including teaching assistant interactions and questioning skills - · informal/formal feedback from staff, parents and CYP - CYP progress tracking, using assessment data (whole-school processes) - attendance records of pupils with SEND - whole school provision map - pupil premium scrutiny and impact (similarly for Covid catch-up funding if appropriate) - supporting CYP and staff with effective transition - consider examination/test access arrangements - support CPD with a focus on SEND in school - termly meeting with our SEN Governor and report to our senior leadership team
+- classroom observation with a focus on: SEND provision, resources and environment - scrutiny of all SEND support plans content, implementation and impact - quality assure the delivery of any interventions - · ongoing assessment of progress and impact made by intervention groups - work sampling of pupils with SEND at least termly via book scrutinies - attendance at pupil progress meetings - CYP questionnaires/discussions: after interventions, about support/provision in class and homework - teacher/TA questionnaires/discussions - effective deployment, preparedness and practice of TAs including teaching assistant interactions and questioning skills - informal/formal feedback from staff, parents and CYP - CYP progress tracking, using assessment data (whole-school processes) - attendance records of pupils with SEND - whole school provision map - pupil premium scrutiny and impact (similarly for Covid catch-up funding if appropriate) - supporting CYP and staff with effective transition - consider examination/test access arrangements - support CPD with a focus on SEND in school - termly meeting with our SEN Governor and report to our senior leadership team

-Role of class teachers /subject teachers/form tutors Formatted: Not Highlight 6.36 Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
-The role of the class teachers/ subject teachers/form tutors is to: Formatted: Not Highlight support the SENCo and our senior leadership team to implement this policy and have due regard to the SEND CoP support and engage with the SENCo in regard to the SEND monitoring role identify pupils with SEND write effective SEN support plans, and implement and review them, as set out in this policy set high expectations for every CYP including those with SEND liaise effectively with parents and listen and act upon their concerns use appropriate assessments to identify barriers to learning and set targets that are ambitious for all CYP plan lessons that will address potential areas of difficulty and remove barriers to achievement. use their best endeavours to meet the needs of CYP with SEND make reasonable adjustments to overcome barriers to learning remain responsible for working with the CYP on a daily basis keep abreast of SEND initiatives and CPD Role of all support staff (including MSAs, front line staff))) The role of the support staff is to: ensure CYP become independent, resilient learners promote self-esteem and social inclusion develop their knowledge of the curriculum work collaboratively with class teachers/subject teachers to overcome any barriers to learning report any observations about the CYP they are supporting to the class /subject teacher contribute to reports for reviews of CYP with SEND attend CPD and keep abreast of initiatives follow the TA Standards (if appropriate) Formatted: Not Highlight Formatted: Not Highlight your logo here
+Role of class teachers

+6.36 Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.

+The role of the class teachers is to:

+- support the SENCo and our senior leadership team to implement this policy and have due regard to the SEND CoP - support and engage with the SENCo in regard to the SEND monitoring role - · identify pupils with SEND - write effective SEN support plans, and implement and review them, as set out in this policy - set high expectations for every CYP including those with SEND - liaise effectively with parents and listen and act upon their concerns - use appropriate assessments to identify barriers to learning and set targets that are ambitious for all CYP - plan lessons that will address potential areas of difficulty and remove barriers to achievement. - use their best endeavours to meet the needs of CYP with SEND - make reasonable adjustments to overcome barriers to learning - remain responsible for working with the CYP on a daily basis - keep abreast of SEND initiatives and CPD

+Role of all support staff (including MSAs, front line staff)

+The role of the support staff is to:

+- ensure CYP become independent, resilient learners - promote self-esteem and social inclusion - develop their knowledge of the curriculum - work collaboratively with class teachers to overcome any barriers to learning - report any observations about the CYP they are supporting to the class teacher - contribute to reports for reviews of CYP with SEND - attend CPD and keep abreast of initiatives - follow the TA Standards (if appropriate)